Gass-Dev/API-ToDo/README.md

 Stages of the project To Do List:

 Setting up the project
-1 - MCD (Modèle Conceptuel des Données)
+1 - MCD (Model Conceptual Data)
-2 - Wireframes / Moodboard / Charte Graphique
+2 - Wireframes / Moodboard / Graphic Chart

 Back-end
 3 - Setting up the server